josealef/josealef.github.io/README.md

 ### Optimizing Employee Insurance Benefits: A Strategic Evaluation of Multiple Providers

 Collaborated with insurance providers to meticulously assess and identify the most suitable insurance benefits for employees, covering areas such as vision, dental, health, short-term disability, and life insurance.
-This comprehensive evaluation involved comparing costs and benefits across up to six different insurance companies, resulting in an optimized insurance plan tailored to the specific needs and preferences of employees.
+This comprehensive evaluation involved comparing costs and benefits across up to six different insurance companies, resulting in an optimized insurance plan tailored to employees' specific needs and preferences.

 ![Bike Study](/assets/img/bike_study.jpeg)